 - Save the script and run it to apply the indentation.

 This method is useful if you need to automate the indentation process or if you want to indent rows based on a specific condition.
-(See Also: How To Color Rows In Google Sheets)
+(See Also: How To Apply Rule To Entire Column In Google Sheets)

 Recap